Diecut Dress Party InvitationsWhen it comes to invitations, it seems anything goes, but there are still some rules that should be followed.

 “in the morning” applies to after midnight and before noon

-Two thousand and fourteen
+Two thousand and twenty-five

-- the listing of the year is optional
+– the listing of the year is optional but is usually included on wedding invitations

 - only the first letter of the first word is capitalized as in the “Two” of the year

 Wedding ElopementA customer recently asked us if it was proper to have a bridal shower if they were planning to elope.
 The definition of “elope” is “to run off secretly to be married, usually without the consent or knowledge of one’s parents.”
-So, in the true sense of the word, if you are running off to secretly get married, it would not be proper to have any type of shower before doing so.

 As far as bridal showers go, etiquette states you should not invite people to wedding showers who are not also invited to the wedding itself.
 (You don’t have to invite every wedding guest to a shower.)